satazor/js-spark-md5/README.md

 #### SparkMD5.hashBinary(str, raw)

-Hashes a binary string directly, returning the hex result.
+Hashes a binary string directly (e.g.: string returned from the deprecated [readAsBinaryString](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsBinaryString)), returning the hex result.
 If `raw` is true, the raw result will be returned instead.
 Note that this function is `static`.